flugg/laravel-responder/readme.md

 ## Usage

-The package has a `Flugg\Responder\Responder` service class which is responsible for generating success- and error JSON responses for your API.
-The service has a `success()` and `error()` method which returns an instance of `Illuminate\Http\JsonResponse`.
+The package has a `Flugg\Responder\Responder` service which is responsible for building success- and error responses for your JSON API.
+The class has a `success()` and `error()` method which both returns an instance of `Illuminate\Http\JsonResponse`.

 ### Accessing the Responder

-To begin creating API responses, you need to access the responder service.
-In good Laravel spirit you have multiple ways of doing the same thing.
+Before you can start making JSON responses, you need to access the responder service.
+In good Laravel spirit you have multiple ways of doing the same thing:

 #### Option 1: Dependency Injection

-You may inject the service directly into your controller to create success responses:
+You may inject the responder service directly into your controller to create success responses:

 ```php
 public function index(Responder $responder)